 Moreover, at the end of 2021, 86 per cent of GWL Realty Advisors’ eligible portfolio by floor area attained green building certifications, such as BOMA BEST or LEED.
 As part of the SBCP, GWL Realty Advisors launched the Building Owners and Managers Associations (BOMA) BEST ‘Going for Gold’ challenge, where all office properties are challenged to achieve a minimum BOMA BEST ‘Gold’ certification by 2023.
 All of Canada Life’s main office properties have now reached this milestone, and more than 95 per cent of GWL Realty Advisors’ office properties are participating in the challenge.
 BOMA Canada, at their National Awards Gala, honoured Canada Life’s 330 University Ave. and 190 Simcoe St. with The Outstanding Building of the Year (TOBY®) awards in the ‘Historical Building’ and ‘Corporate Facility’ categories, respectively.
 Additionally, GWL Realty Advisors’ Dynamic Funds Tower took home a national TOBY in the 500,000 to one million sq. ft category.
 The TOBY award recognizes excellence in building management and all facets of operations, including community involvement, sustainability, and environmental management.

 SUSTAINABLE AND RENEWABLE ENERGY INVESTMENTS

-Potentia Renewables – a renewable energy generation company active in the solar and wind sector in North America and the Caribbean
+Potentia Renewables – a renewable energy generation company that is a fully integrated developer, operator and manager of solar and wind energy assets, active in North America.